 At a price ranging from $5,000 to $9,000 dollars depending on power (human, gas or electric) and body features, a Goblin Aero is going to cost you more than a typical bicycle but less than a typical car.
 For most people, it can't totally replace a car, since it's a one-seater.
 But if taking the low-emissions, high-health scenic route is important, a velomobile could prove to be a perfect second vehicle.

-For more information on the Goblin Aero, velomobiles and related topics -- including how to buy one -- look over the links on the next page.
+For more information on the Goblin Aero, velomobiles and related topics -- including how to buy one -- look over the links below.